-Assessment, Orientation and New Student Advising are expected of all new students.
-Assessment includes validated placement tests and other measures, and is intended to assist students in selecting courses appropriate to their abilities and educational goals.
-Assessment gives students knowledge of present skill levels in the areas of Mathematics, English, and English as a Second Language (ESL).
-An Orientation and New Student Advising session follows assessment.
-These sessions, conducted by a counselor, provide important information to students about the programs and services available at the college as well as strategies for student success.
-The Assessment process takes approximately 3 hours to complete.
-Orientation and New Student Advising sessions offer an opportunity for the new student to develop an Educational Plan, an important tool to assist students attain goals efficiently.
-Assessment results are distributed at the Orientation and New Student Advising session, or may be picked up in the Counseling Center.
-New students must complete the Assessment, Orientation and New Student Advising Program before registering for classes.
+Orientation and New Student Advising sessions provide important information to students about the programs and services available at the college as well as strategies for student success.
+New Student Advising sessions offer an opportunity for the new student to develop an Educational Plan, an important tool to assist students attain goals efficiently.
+New students must complete the Assessment, Orientation and New Student Advising Program for timely registration.

-New, returning, or transfer students may be exempt from the process of Orientation, Assessment and New Student Advising if they:
+New, returning, or transfer students may be exempt from the process of Orientation, Assessment and New Student Advising, For a list of exemptions, see page 39 under Student Success and Support Program.